power-assert-js/espower-source/README.md

 |:---------|:--------------|
 | `object` | (return value of `espower.defaultOptions()` but with `destructive` option is `true`) |

 Configuration options for `espower` module.
-If not passed, default options (Same as [espower.defaultOptions()](https://github.com/power-assert-js/espower#var-options--espowerdefaultoptions)) will be used, but `destructive` option is set to `true` by espower-source module.
+If not passed, default options (Same as [espower.defaultOptions()](https://github.com/power-assert-js/espower#var-options--espowerdefaultoptions)) will be used, but `options.destructive` is set to `true`, and if `options.path` is falsy, `options.path` is set to value of `filepath` argument by espower-source module.

 AUTHOR